ayushgargdroid/lego-loam/README.md

   ```
   Sit back and relax.
 Your welcome!

+  If you are having issues with **Docker permissions**, please follow this [link](https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket).

 ## Dependency

 We assume you have ROS Melodic installed and the environment setup.